mageni/.github/profile/README.md

 **Mageni does not sells the open source software.
 This software is, and always will be, free and open source.**

 ## Legal
-This open source software is provided solely for lawful purposes and use.
+The open source software is provided solely for lawful purposes and use.
 You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes and other types of government authority.

 <!--